brycewray/hugo-site/content/posts/2021/04/speaking-up-for-sass.md

 Then there are those capabilities built into Sass which you likely won't ever see in CSS.
 Yeah, you may be able to accomplish them in other languages if you're of a mind to do so (especially if you're in the [CSS-in-JS](https://css-tricks.com/the-differing-perspectives-on-css-in-js/) crowd), but why not take advantage of *built-in* cool things?
 Sass enables:
 - [Operators](https://sass-lang.com/documentation/operators) for math and logic.
 They go hand in hand with&nbsp;.&nbsp;.&nbsp;.
 - [Functions](https://sass-lang.com/documentation/at-rules/function) that let you, in essence, do *real* coding in your Sass through so-called [SassScript](https://sass-lang.com/documentation/syntax/structure#expressions).
 - [Modules](https://sass-lang.com/documentation/at-rules/use) for controlling your variables’ scope through [namespacing](https://en.wikipedia.org/wiki/Namespace), especially in view of the cascading nature of CSS in the first place.
-For example: that way, you can have both `homePage.$color` and `contactPage.$color` variables without worrying about one's overriding the other---simply by having separate `_homePage.scss` and `_contactPage.scss` files, each of which has its own `$color` variable, and then employing the `@use` rule (`@use 'homepage'` or `@use 'contactpage'`, as the case may be, in this example).
+For example: that way, you can have both `homePage.$color` and `contactPage.$color` variables without worrying about one's overriding the other --- simply by having separate `_homePage.scss` and `_contactPage.scss` files, each of which has its own `$color` variable, and then employing the `@use` rule (`@use 'homepage'` or `@use 'contactpage'`, as the case may be, in this example).

 Full disclosure: I personally haven't had to use more than a tiny fraction of these as yet (mainly `@use` for now), but I also haven't spent as much time in Sass as I'd have liked, especially in the last year or so.
 I'm sure I'll be doing quite a bit more Sass work in the future, and expect to find myself increasingly using these capabilities.[^thisSite]

 [^thisSite]: Yesterday, I converted this site back to Sass after giving serious thought to all the items, and more, I've discussed in this article.
-I did so despite my previously expressed interest in Tailwind, partly because [I expect to be doing more Sass-related development in the Day Job in the future](/posts/2021/03/next-steps/) and thus think I'll find it less neck-snapping to go from Day Job web dev on workdays to personal web dev nights and weekends. **Update, 2021-04-15**: After an initial miscommunication gave me the wrong impression about the thinking higher up, I learned that I won't be doing that development after all.
+I did so despite my previously expressed interest in Tailwind, partly because [I expect to be doing more Sass-related development in the Day Job in the future](/posts/2021/03/next-steps/) and thus think I'll find it less neck-snapping to go from Day Job web dev on workdays to personal web dev nights and weekends. **Update, 2021‑04‑15**: After an initial miscommunication gave me the wrong impression about the thinking higher up, I learned that I won't be doing that development after all.

 ## Room for Sass in the Tailwind era?